tendermint/liquidity/x/liquidity/spec/04_messages.md

 **Validity check**

-- `MsgSetPoolSwapFeeRate` failes if
+- `MsgSetPoolSwapFeeRate` fails if
   - `SwapRequester` address does not exist
   - `PoolId` does not exist
-  - `SwapFeeRate` excedes maximum allowed rate
+  - `SwapFeeRate` exceeds maximum allowed rate
   - `SetterAddress` does not belong to the pool governor